Yobota/heroku-buildpack-github-netrc/README.md

 Requirements
 ------------

 You'll need to make a GitHub authorization token.

-Here's the `curl` command you can use.
+You can do this from the `Personal access tokens` page in your account settings (you will need to give full repo access); or Here's the `curl` command you can use.

 ```console
 $ curl -u 'my-read-only-user' -d '{"scopes":["repo"],"note":"GITHUB_AUTH_TOKEN for Heroku deplyoments","note_url":"https://github.com/timshadel/heroku-buildpack-github-netrc"}' https://api.github.com/authorizations  # GitHub API call